ucsdEd711/docsearch/labreport3.md

 The picture of the this example:
 ![Image](less_10.png)

 Explanation: This command help us find how many in the file contains the string we want to find and print out the number.
-It is useful becuse it can help us know how many lines are there contains the string we want to find.
+It is useful becuse it can help us know how many lines are there contains the string we want to find.<br>
 3. Example: ```grep -w "reported" technical/911report/chapter-2.txt```<br>
 The output:
 ```